How do Mortgage Offset facilities work? Do they live up to their promises and are they right for you?

 Offset Overview

-Interest is calculated on the balance of the Loan, less the balance in the offset account.
-Interest is not credited on these savings, instead it works directly against the loan it is connected to.
+Interest is calculated on the balance of the loan, less the balance in the offset account.
+Interest is not credited on these savings; instead, it works directly against the loan it is connected to.

 Using a credit card for expenses may help maintain more funds in the offset account for longer.
-Assuming the credit card is cleared in full each cycle, the interest free period can effectively reduce interest on the mortgage.
+Assuming the credit card is cleared in full each cycle, the interest-free period can effectively reduce interest on the mortgage.

 You can generally pay directly into the loan without penalty, and redraw on the loan with minimal restrictions.

-These products are generally branded “Standard Variable Loans” or “SVR’s” and will be discounted according to the borrowing amount.
+These products are generally branded “Standard Variable Loans” or SVRs and will be discounted according to the borrowing amount.

-Potential Value - Offset Accounts
+Potential Value of Offset Accounts

 • There may be tax considerations, especially if the loan is used to acquire a rental property or you intend to eventually rent the property.